BLaxFive

 Fairport Champs

 At the end of the year, the Section V Head Coaches selected the post-season award winners including their All-League players.
-Then they selected six USA Lacrosse All-Americans and five All-Academics.
-Named All-Americans were Maeve Brennan (Irondequoit), Natalie Disanto (Waterloo-Marcus Whitman), Molly Guzik (Spencerport), Avery Roberts (Rush-Henrietta), and Jaelyne Twomey (Fairport).
+Then they selected five USA Lacrosse All-Americans and five All-Academics.
+Named All-Americans were Reagan Diehl (Pal-Mac), Ella Peers (Fairport), Devin Livingston (Victor), Hanna Davis (Canandaigua), and Molly Guzik (Spencerport).

-Fairport Head Coach Mara Karpp was named Coach of the Year from Section V and the Jackie Pitts Award winner was Marlee Green from Honeoye Falls-Lima.
+Honeoye Falls-Lima Head Coach Kevin O`Connell was named Coach of the Year from Section V and the Jackie Pitts Award winner was Zoe Baase from Brockport.

 Victor Champs

 After the regular season, the Section V tournaments were conducted.
-Fairport (Class A), Victor (Class B), HF-L (Class C) and Penn Yan (Class D) were the Sectional Champions in 2023.
+Fairport (Class A), Victor (Class B), Mercy (Class C) and Penn Yan (Class D) were the Sectional Champions in 2024.

 The New York State Tournaments were back in full swing and sectional champions went on to play Section VI champions in the Western Regionals (quarter finals).

-In Class A, Fairport beat Lancaster (18-8) and then defeated Suffern (Section I) 8-7, taking them to finals where they became NYS Champions with a 10-9 win over Massapequa (Sect VIII).HFL Champs
+In Class A, Fairport beat Lancaster (12-7) and then defeated Massapequa (Section VIII) 10-9-7, taking them to finals where they lost to Cicero-North Syracuse (Sect III) 12-8.HFL Champs

-At the end of the season at least fifty seniors who have made college commitments.
-They will become part of almost three hundred players from Section V who are currently playing at all college levels.
+At the end of the season at least sixty-four players who have made college commitments.
+They will become part of over three hundred players from Section V who are currently playing at all college levels.

 Section V Tournament